 Measure Correctly

-Make sure that you are using measuring cups for dry ingredients when you should be, instead of wet.
+Make sure you are using the correct type of measuring cups for dry ingredients when you should be, instead of something like a measuring pitcher which is used for wet ingredients.
 You need to spoon the flour into the cups and lightly level it off with the straight edge of a knife.
+A kitchen scale can also work, if you know how to convert the ingredient you will need.

 Use Room Temperature Ingredients

-The butter and cream cheese need to be at room temperature, because this will give more volume to the ingredients and they will mix together more thoroughly, resulting in a better finished product.
+The butter and cream cheese need to be room temperature, because this will give more volume to the batter and they will mix together more readily, resulting in a better finished product.

-There’s a reason that dry ingredients should be alternated with the liquid that you add to the batter.
-Start alternating with the dry ingredients, and end with them as well.
-This way, they will be distributed evenly in the batter.
-Make sure you don’t overmix.
+There’s a reason that dry ingredients should be alternated with the liquid that you add to the batter: to distribute them evenly.
+Start with dry, and end with dry as well.
+And make sure you don’t overmix!

 There’s really something special about a homemade cake, isn’t there?
 It’s a simple dessert to begin with, but it’s also so easy to customize like what I’ve done with this recipe.